Illinois Quail Hunting

 Eight Basic Habitats Quail Need

-The preferred nesting area includes but not limited to a mix of erect grasses, forbs, and scattered shrubs or bushes at a moderate density and height.
+The preferred nesting area includes, but is not limited to, a mix of erect grasses, forbs, and scattered shrubs or bushes at a moderate density and height.

-In brood area, cover should be dominated by plants that are well spaced and have study stems and little vegetation near the ground.
-Over head foliage must be dense enough to provide sufficient cover for chicks and adults protections from predators.
+In a brood area, cover should be dominated by plants that are well spaced and have sturdy stems and little vegetation near the ground.
+Overhead foliage must be dense enough to provide sufficient cover for chicks and adults, protecting them from predators.

-Roosting in probably the only quail activity that does not require dense overhead cover.
-Research shows that quail use crop fields, grasslands and old fields for roosting.
-Quail will roost on bare soil and vegetation litter such as old leaves, grass, etc. They also prefer mid slope or lower elevation for roosting.
+Roosting is probably the only quail activity that does not require dense overhead cover.
+Research shows that quail use crop fields, grasslands, and old fields for roosting.
+Quail will roost on bare soil and vegetation litter such as old leaves, grass, etc. They also prefer mid-slope or lower elevation for roosting.

 The escape area includes a thicket of trees, blackberry and other bushes, and vines.
 Piles of brush, tree tops and heavily planted food plots also provide a good escape area.